chervol94/PHPRover/Readme.md

      |________
     0 0       X

-The input of the size of the world has been defined with the smallest size usable of 6x6 with no limit on the maximum size.
+The input of the size of the world has been defined with the smallest size usable of 6x6 with no limit on the maximum size and shape, it can be 100x6 for example.

-All the inputs have also been limited, only allowing the values provided in the format suggested, e.g only allowing positive numbers, the quantity needed (1 1 and not 1 1 1), the value (Y or N / N S E W / F L R) and all are also case sensitive, only uppercase allowed.
+The inputs have been limited this way:
+- World Size: Only allows numbers (positive ones), with the correct format (X Y), and the minimum accepted is 6 6.
+- Rover Position: Only allows numbers (positive ones), with the correct format (X Y), the minimum accepted is 0 0 and the maximum is the size of the world minus one (since the grid starts at 0 0).
+- Direction: Only allows the direction shown in uppercase (N/S/E/W), one letter, no numbers or symbols.
+- Commands: This input is limited to only 15 movements, only the letters shown in uppercase (FLR), all together and without symbols or spaces.
+- Final question: Only allows the letters shown (Y/N), in uppercase, no symbols or numbers.
 If any of this criteria is not meet the app will throw and Invalid Argument Exception.

-The ability to place the rover in the world has been controlled to be only possible inside the defined coordenates of the world, between minimum 0,0 and maximum introduced by the user.
+The ability to place the rover in the world has been controlled to be only possible inside the defined coordenates of the world, between minimum 0 0 and maximum introduced by the user.
 (5 5 if the user inputs 6 6 on world size)

 The movement of the rover has been defined as 2D, moving left means that the rover will "slide" to the left instead of turning in the same spot and needing a "forward" order after that (3D).
 Also the movement is based in the direction the rover "faces". e.g North Forward will increase in the Y axis while East Forward will increase in the X Axis.